khuyen-le/khuyen-le.github.io/_pages/cv.md

 ---
-layout: page
+layout: cv
 permalink: /cv/
 title: cv
 description: Updated Dec 10, 2025.
 nav: true
 nav_order: 6
-# cv_pdf: example_pdf.pdf # you can also use external links here
+cv_pdf: dec_10_cv.pdf # you can also use external links here
 # description: This is a description of the page.
 You can modify it in '_pages/cv.md'.
 You can also change or remove the top pdf download button.
 # toc:
 #   sidebar: left